On this page:

 That installation could require tearing into ceilings, floors, or walls, running the ducts, and making repairs.
 Unless you are already doing a renovation and you can put in the tubes before closing up, duct installation could cost thousands more.
 The typical ductless A/C costs half of what it costs for an HVAC system.

-The price range is usually between $500 and $5,000 and will depend on the SEER rating, BTUs, number of units or zones, brand, and installation labor.
+Costs depend on the SEER rating, BTUs, number of units or zones, brand, and installation labor.

 A ductless mini-split system has three components, the outside condenser, the inside evaporator/blower, and the conduit that links the two.
 Keep in mind that most homes will need more than one blower inside, and the more zones you have, the more lines you have to run.

 Installation labor will depend on where and how you will install the unit.
 Installing a unit, or units, on the second or higher floor will require more wiring, refrigerant lines, and conduit.